iamabhishek98/employee_management_app/README.md

 # Employee Management App

-This is a full-stack application built using React.js, Node.js, PostgreSQL and Docker
+This is a web application which supports CRUD functionalities to manage employees.

+## Tech Stack

+1. React
+2. Node.js
+3. PostgreSQL
+4. Docker

-## Prerequisites
+## Prerequisites for setting up locally

 1. NPM 7
 2. Docker